 The Henry "Hank" C. Swasey Indoor Pool, located in the Field House, was dedicated in 1969 and consists of an 8 lane competitive lap pool ranging in depth from 4.5 to 13.5 feet with 1 and 3 meter spring boards.
 Spectator area holds up to 610 people in bleacher seating with an additional 232 people on deck level including handicap viewing area.
 Daily passes and memberships are available to purchase (separate from Hamel Recreation Center Memberships).
 For more information, visit http://campusrec.unh.edu/swasey-indoor-pool

 Wildcat Transit is owned and operated by the University of New Hampshire.
 We operate a fixed route bus service serving Durham, Dover, Madbury, Newington, Portsmouth, and Newmarket.
 We also operate a Campus Connector system on the university campus.
 All routes are open to the public but UNH Employees ride free by showing an valid, current UNH ID.
 For more information, visit http://www.unh.edu/transportation/wildcat/index.htm.

-For more information about benefits at the University of New Hampshire, contact a Human Resources Partner by visiting http://www.unh.edu/hr/partners.htm.
+For more information about benefits at the University of New Hampshire, contact your HR Partner by visiting http://www.unh.edu/hr/partners.htm.